YuxiangQin/Udacity-AB-Testing-Final-Project/README.md

 ### Invariant Metrics
 As screener triggers after click "Start free trial", we should expect cookies are evenly distributed in prior stages, and behaviors are the same between two groups.
 Therefore, below three metrcs are selected as invariant metrics.

-- Number of cookies: That is, number of unique cookies to view the course overview page. (dmin=3000)
+- **Number of cookies**: That is, number of unique cookies to view the course overview page. (dmin=3000)
-- Number of clicks: That is, number of unique cookies to click the "Start free trial" button (which happens before the free trial screener is trigger). (dmin=240)
+- **Number of clicks**: That is, number of unique cookies to click the "Start free trial" button (which happens before the free trial screener is trigger). (dmin=240)
 - Click-through-probability: That is, number of unique cookies to click the "Start free trial" button divided by number of unique cookies to view the course overview page. (dmin=0.01)

 ### Evaluation Metrics
 Under the hypothesis, if the screener feature act as expected, we should observe test group has lower `Gross conversion` as the screener filtered out students don't have enough time for free trial.
 On the other hand we should observe test group has higher `Retention` as students who decided to proceed with free trial already awared of the time requested.
 In terms of `Net conversion`, we should observe that test group has equal/higher rate than control group.

-- Gross conversion: That is, number of user-ids to complete checkout and enroll in the free trial divided by number of unique cookies to click the "Start free trial" button. (dmin= 0.01)
+- **Gross conversion**: That is, number of user-ids to complete checkout and enroll in the free trial divided by number of unique cookies to click the "Start free trial" button. (dmin= 0.01)
-- Retention: That is, number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by number of user-ids to complete checkout. (dmin=0.01)
+- **Retention**: That is, number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by number of user-ids to complete checkout. (dmin=0.01)
-- Net conversion: That is, number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by the number of unique cookies to click the "Start free trial" button. (dmin= 0.0075)
+- **Net conversion**: That is, number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by the number of unique cookies to click the "Start free trial" button. (dmin= 0.0075)

 ## Measuring Standard Deviation
 Since the unit of diversion is the same as the unit of analysis (denominator of the metric formula) for each evaluation metric (cookie in the case of Gross Conversion and Net Conversion and user-id in the case of Retention) and we can make assumptions about the distributions of the metrics (binominal), we can calculate the standard errors analytically (instead of empirically).